djangopackages/djangopackages/docs/docs/install_opinionated.md

 ### Build the Docker Containers

-Now build the project using docker-compose:
+Now build the project using docker compose:

 ```shell
 just build